MaliaMcLau/Typescript-Samples/README.md

       );

 ```
 This component can repesent a single data row or a list multiple rows.
-In every case, an page type is defined, which is called `actionType`.
+In every case, a page type is defined, which is called `actionType`.
+An `actionType` represents a particular database table.

 ```
 this.activatedRoute.paramMap